The Ultimate Guide to Yarn Weights: How to Choose the Right Yarn for Your Project

 What is yarn weight?

-Yarn weight is the thickness of the strand — not the weight of the skein in your hand.
+Yarn weight is the thickness of the strand — not the weight of the skein.
 It drives:

 • Gauge (stitches per inch), which affects finished size